bocoup/webpack-workshop/content/00-core/02-module-bundlers/content/01-modules.md

 ???

 Webpack collects modules into chunks.
-They are really just that chunks of modules.
-Most often they be output with the filename template but plugins can transform them to be output in other ways to help with optimizing an app for users.
+They are really just that -- chunks of modules.
+Most often they use a filename template but plugins can transform them to be output in other ways to help with optimizing an app for users.

 ---